jnnan/trumans_utils/README.md

 | Pen              | 8     |
 | Vase             | 9     |

 These labels are used during the training to provide supervision for the learning model.
-To generate motion according to the predefined labels, change line 81 of [sample_hsi.py](https://github.com/jnnan/trumans_utils/blob/main/sample_hsi.py)
+To visualize the generated motion according to the predefined labels, see the [demo part](#human-motion-synthesis-in-editable-indoor-scenes) and change line 81 of [sample_hsi.py](https://github.com/jnnan/trumans_utils/blob/main/sample_hsi.py)

 # TRUMANS Dataset